IBM/maximo-labs/MkDocs/apm_8.7/docs/get_started.md

 data to create prediction models for asset end of life using Predict model templates.
 Reliability Engineers who need to plan to address poor asset health and risk with an asset investment plan to repair or replace their assets.

-You will use a publicly available [pump data set from Kaggle](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data?resource=download) for predicting a pump failure.
-You will also create an Anomaly Detection model for the pump.
+You will use a publicly available [pump data set from Kaggle](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data?resource=download) to build a Anomaly Detection model.

 The [pump data definition](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data/discussion/131429?resource=download) explains what sensor readings are available based on the known information about the data set provided on the Kaggle site

+You will use instructor provided simulated CSV asset data for a set of substation transformers to create health scores and asset failure predictions using the automation notebooks provided.

+**Ways to Setup and Load Asset Data**

+There are three possible ways to get data into Health and Predict - Utilities.

+1. [Data loading Python Notebooks](hpu_models.md) requires that you have [set up Watson Studio with Predict Libraries and Notebooks ](setup_watson_studio.md).

+2. Data loading meter data using EAM CronTask  - Not covered in this lab

+3. [Data loading meter data  and asset types using App Connect](dataload_appconnect.md)- Not covered in this lab.
+Only the installation is covered.

 **Pre-requisites**